ryanramage/hold/INSTALL.md

-# How to install and use the Bare-Arduino-Project
+# How to install and use Hold

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->